Canadian census shows snapshot of transgender population

 “It says something when our government is recognizing the existence of trans folks who have historically been kept out of these conversations and uncounted,″ Johnstone said.
 “But it also is useful to us to better understand how we can focus interventions and address health inequities experienced by trans folks across this country.″

-While previous censuses asked only about sex, the 2021 edition asked about both “sex at birth,″ which it said is “determined by a person’s biological characteristics,″ and “gender,″ which it said could differ from what’s indicated on legal documents.
+While previous censuses asked only about sex, the 2021 edition asked about both “sex at birth,″ which it said is “determined by a person’s biological characteristics,″ and “gender,” which it said could differ from what’s indicated on legal documents.

 Under “gender,″ respondents were able to choose either male or female, or write in a third option.